feveromo/cindra/README.md

-# YouTube Summary Chrome Extension
+# Cindra Summary Chrome Extension

 A Chrome extension that helps you summarize YouTube videos and webpages using your choice of AI model.
 This extension extracts content from the current page and sends it to the selected AI platform for summarization.